buckelieg/jdbc-fn/README.md

 });
 // nested transaction will be done over newly obtained connection but will not able to complete or see the generated values before enclosing transaction is committed and will eventually fail
 ```
+Whenever desired transaction isolation level is not supported by RDBMS the <code>IllegalArgumentException</code> is thrown.
 ### Logging & Debugging
 Convenient logging methods provided.
 ```java